vuestorefront/vue-storefront/doc/Layouts and advanced output operations.md

 ## Changelog

 The changes we've introduced:
-- now distinct routes can set `context.serverOutputTemplate` in `asyncData` method.
+- now distinct routes can set `context.ssrTemplate` in `asyncData` method.
 By doing so You can skip using `dist/index.html` (which contains typical HTML5 elements - like `<head ...`).
 This is important when we're going to generate AMPHTML pages (that can not contain any `<script>` tags) - either xml files - You name it
 - distinct routes can set `meta.layout` and by doing so switch the previously constant App.vue layout file - this is what @mercs600 proposed some time ago in slightly changed form
-- You've got access to server `context` object in `asyncData` and two new features - `renderPrepend` and `renderAppend` have been created to allow You control the rendering flow of the template
+- You've got access to server `context` object in `asyncData` and two new features - `ssrRenderPrepend` and `ssrRenderAppend` have been created to allow You control the rendering flow of the template

 ## Templates